nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_4_factorization_into_alu.md

 ## Expense of Elimination Process

-- The cost of performing elimination for an n X n matrix
+- The cost of performing elimination for an $n \times n$ matrix

     - $T(n) = n^2 + T(n-1)$